The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Optimal Precoder Structure Analysis

 In the general case where $\mathbf{H}_c$ and $\mathbf{H}_s$ have distinct bases, however, the above clean separation no longer holds.
 Since the subspaces in \eqref{eq:ms_spaces} are not orthogonal, the power allocated to one subspace may leak into other subspaces.
-For this reason, the high-SNR optimality condition, where each subspace $\CMcal{V}_n^\perp\cap\CMcal{N}_s$, $\CMcal{V}_n^\perp\cap\CMcal{N}_c$, and $\CMcal{R}_c\cap\CMcal{R}_s$ requires power proportional to $w_c$, $w_s$, and $w_c+w_s$, cannot be sustained.
+For this reason, the high-SNR optimality condition, under which the Comm.-private, Sens.-private, and common subspaces must be allocated power proportional to $w_c$, $w_s$, and $w_c+w_s$, respectively, cannot be sustained.
 This stands in sharp contrast to the MIMO-ME channel.
 In the MIMO-ME channel, the optimality condition can still be maintained despite power leakage, owing to the two-tiered power allocation ($O(P_{\mathrm{tot}})$ vs $o(P_{\mathrm{tot}})$).
 Since leakage from an $o(P_{\mathrm{tot}})$ stream into an $O(P_{\mathrm{tot}})$ stream is asymptotically negligible, such leakage does not hurt optimality.
-In the MIMO-MS channel, however, all active subspaces require $O(P_{\mathrm{tot}})$, rendering power leakage fundamentally detrimental.
-Consequently, in the general case where the right singular vectors are not shared, a closed-form characterization of the optimal precoding structure is, unfortunately, no longer attainable.
+In the MIMO-MS channel, however, all active subspaces require $O(P_{\mathrm{tot}})$ power, rendering power leakage fundamentally detrimental.
+Consequently, in the general case where the right singular vectors are not shared, a closed-form characterization of the optimal precoder structure is, unfortunately, no longer attainable.

-\begin{remark} [On WMMSE-based optimization for MIMO-MS] Although a closed-form solution for the MIMO-MS channel is generally intractable, WMMSE-based algorithms can be effectively employed due to the structural similarity between SMI and communication MI \cite{wangUnifiedISACPareto2024}.
-However, the standard WMMSE framework cannot be directly applied to the MIMO-ME-MS channel \eqref{eq:prob-log}.
+\begin{remark}[On WMMSE-based optimization for MIMO-MS] \normalfont Although a closed-form solution for the MIMO-MS channel is generally intractable, WMMSE-based algorithms can be effectively employed due to the structural similarity between SMI and communication MI \cite{wangUnifiedISACPareto2024}.
+However, the standard WMMSE framework cannot be directly applied to the MIMO-ME-MS problem in~\eqref{eq:prob-log}.
 This is because the secrecy rate involves a difference of terms ($R_c - R_e$), which breaks the equivalence between the log-det rate and the weighted MSE required for convergence. \end{remark}

 Having analyzed the constituent MIMO-ME and MIMO-MS subproblems, we now address the MIMO-ME-MS channel, where the objectives of secure communication and sensing must be jointly optimized.